joinerda/joinerda.github.io/_posts/2018-12-17-Threading-In-Unity.md

 All of this is to say that threading is worth it, but has its fair share of pain points in the process of implementing it.

 This blog will introduce a class that can be used to simplify threading in Unity, called TimestepModel.
-Timestep model is a MonoBehaviour that can be attahced to an object in your scene, and provides an option to perform computation either as part of a FixedUpdate routine, or as a separate thread.
+Timestep model is a MonoBehaviour that can be attached to an object in your scene, and provides an option to perform computation either as part of a FixedUpdate routine, or as a separate thread.
 Threading can be turned on or off using a simple boolean flag.
 The class is abstract, and in extending it you need to provide a "TakeStep(double dt)" method.

 Additionally, as a common modeling task to be threaded might be integration of a system of differential equations, an abstract Integrator class will be used to create a model to integrate.
 (If you went through the last post, we'll use that SHOIntegrator as our example.)
 Our threaded TimestepModel will have a member variable that extends Integrator, and will move the integration step forward in its threaded step.

-If you don't have the last blogs model ready to go, it can be obtained [here](/files/blog_2018_12_11/IntegratorExample.zip)
+If you don't have the last blog's model ready to go, it can be obtained [here](/files/blog_2018_12_11/IntegratorExample.zip)

 This blog will build off of the TimestepModel class, which you can get from the UMT, or you can copy and paste from below.